kidusmik/Coffee-Shop-App/backend/README.md

 The endpoints are tested with [Postman](https://getpostman.com).

 To run the tests:
-- Import the postman collection `./udacity-fsnd-udaspicelatte-kidus.postman_collection`
+- Import the postman collection `./backend/udacity-fsnd-udaspicelatte.postman_collection.json`
 - Run the collection

+> NB: the Authorization tokens will expire on October 19, 2022